jrgp/healthapp/README.md

 - Intelligent alert lifecycle and processing.
 1) Created 2) Ongoing 3) Closed.
 - Alerts created when monitoring servers drop out
+- Alerts created when filesystems on monitored servers go above threshold
 - Send emails on alerts
 - Lightweight with minimal configuration and setup.
 Only dependency is redis.
 - HMAC auth + integrity checking to avoid other people sending you alerts